Spring is near but the tax season is already there!

 You can check some resources on individual tax preparation in Canada here.

 How to get the Personal Taxes done for free in Canada?

 You can also go to a free tax clinic by the CRA should you have a modest income.
 The income threshold depends on your family’s income, standing at $35,000 for a single person.
 Maroof HS CPA Professional Corporation also runs a free tax clinic* with the help of different volunteers.
 You must meet the strict eligibility criteria.
 Please note that services provided at the tax clinic are handled by volunteers who are not employed by the firm and also there is no tax advice or CPA service involved in the process.

 When you should hire a tax professional

 Many Canadians seek professional help while doing their tax returns to ensure accuracy and access to professional expertise.
 Take the help of an individual tax preparation service or a tax accountant, of your own accord.

-While hiring a profession you should always know your requirements.
-Are you looking for a tax preparation service or you are looking for a tax advice and counselling in an expert capacity?
+While hiring a professional you should always know your requirements.
+Are you looking for a tax preparation service or you are looking for tax advice and counselling in an expert capacity?
 What is the difference between a tax preparer and tax accountant?

 Hiring a tax accountant will not only help you with your taxes but also provide you with relevant advice and help in financial planning.